 Preventing pregnancy before and after sterilization — Some form of birth control (condom, diaphragm, birth control pill, etc) should be used before sterilization to decrease the risk of pregnancy.
 A woman can become pregnant if fertilization occurs just prior to the procedure.
-Performing the procedure immediately postpartum or during a woman's menstrual period reduces the chance of becoming pregnant at the time of the procedure.
-However, it is possible to have a sensitive urine or blood pregnancy test on the day of the procedure to reduce the chances of having the procedure while pregnant.
+Performing the procedure immediately postpartum, at the time of an abortion, or during a woman's menstrual period reduces the chance of becoming pregnant at the time of the procedure.

-Although birth control is not necessary after the procedure, condoms are recommended to reduce the risk of becoming infected with a sexually transmitted disease (eg, chlamydia, HIV), especially if the woman has multiple sex partners or has a partner with other partners.
+Although sterilization procedures provide very effective birth control, they do not prevent sexually transmitted infections.
+Condoms are the only birth control method that is known to reduce the risk of sexually transmitted infections, and should be used by anyone who might be at risk.
+Condoms are recommended to reduce the risk of becoming infected with a sexually transmitted disease (eg, chlamydia, HIV), especially if the woman has multiple sex partners or has a partner with other partners.
 (See "Patient information: Barrier methods of birth control (Beyond the Basics)".)

 PERMANENT STERILIZATION PROCEDURES

 Minilaparotomy — A minilaparotomy is a surgical procedure done one to two days after childbirth.
-It is done in an operating room using general, regional, or local anesthesia.
+It is done in an operating room using general or regional (eg, spinal) anesthesia.
 The physician makes a small incision (one to three inches) in the abdomen, then removes a section of the fallopian tubes on each side.
 In the postpartum period, the procedure does not lengthen the hospital stay.

 One advantage of minilaparotomy is that a tissue specimen is removed to ensure that the fallopian tubes have been completely cut.
 Disadvantages of minilaparotomy include a greater need for pain medication, a slightly longer recovery time, and a larger surgical incision than with a laparoscopic procedure .

-Hysteroscopic sterilization — Hysteroscopic sterilization is a procedure that may be done in the office or operating room using local anesthesia.
-The Essure permanent birth control procedure uses a tiny coil mechanism, which is inserted through the cervix and uterus into the fallopian tubes (picture 1).
+Hysteroscopic sterilization — Hysteroscopic sterilization is a procedure that may be done in the office or operating room using local anesthesia or sedation.
+The Essure permanent birth control procedure uses very small coils, which are inserted through the cervix and uterus into the fallopian tubes (picture 1).

-The advantages of hysteroscopic sterilization are that no sedation or general anesthesia are required (eg, the woman is not sleepy and may drive herself home), and there are no incisions.
+The advantages of hysteroscopic sterilization are that it can be done without sedation or general anesthesia (eg, the woman is not sleepy and may drive herself home), and there are no incisions.
 Compared to other forms of surgical sterilization, hysteroscopic sterilization costs less, allows the woman to spend less time in the hospital, is well tolerated, and causes less severe post-operative pain.